HanadaLee/openresty/patches/README.md

 * **Context:** *server, location*

-* Support the use of '&&' and '||' operators in if.
+Supports the use of '&&' and '||' operators in if.

-* Supports parenthesis-based subconditions.
+Supports parenthesis-based subconditions.

 Example:
 ```